gravitational/careers/challenges/fullstack/challenge.md

   clear errors and not crash under non-critical conditions.
 * Ensure that your app is secure.

+The primary factor in the team's decision is overall code quality.
+We are looking for the highest possible quality with the smallest possible scope that meets the requirements of the challenge.

 ## Pitfalls and Gotchas

 To help you out, we’ve composed a list of things that previously resulted in a